 But it’s not always easy.

-Having learned from experience what works (and what doesn’t!), below are my top tips for digital nomads.
+Below are my top tips for digital nomads.

 What Is A Digital Nomad?

 Digital nomads are individuals who leverage technology to work remotely while living a location-independent lifestyle.

 With this freedom of movement comes the ability to live and work in any part of the world without being tied down by traditional 9-to-5 job constraints.

 This allows them to travel more frequently and explore new cultures while still maintaining their career goals and professional growth.